TETRAS-IIIF/mirador-annotation-editor-video/README.md

 ### Technical aspects

-- Update to Material UI 5 and React 18 to follow latest Mirador upgrades (We support mirador": "4.0.0-alpha.2",
+- Update to Material UI 7 and React 19 to follow latest Mirador upgrades (We support official M4 releases),
 - The [paperjs](http://paperjs.org/ ) library has been replaced with [Konvas](https://konvajs.org)
 - Major refactoring since the original `[mirador-annotations](https://github.com/ProjectMirador/mirador-annotations/) plugins`
-- Works with the original [Mirador 4](https://github.com/projectmirador/mirador) if you need only image annotation

 ## Use in npm projects